planetmija/nemo-cluster.github.io/nemo/support.md

 Besides the [general](/support/) information please try to describe your problem/question as detailled as possible.
 The following steps should be considered first.

-- If you start using NEMO, please consider testing your job interactively fist `msub -I [...]`.
+- If you start using NEMO, please consider testing your job interactively first `msub -I [...]`.
 - You can always use the express queue to test if your job is running (15 min max) `msub -q express [...]`.
   - The job will be killed automatically after 15 min, if it runs longer.
 But that way you'll see if everything works as expected so far.
 - Please debug your jobs with `checkjob -v -v` first.
 If you don't understand the output, please attach it to the e-mail addressed to out ticket system.